 What is Term Insurance and What to Expect From It?

-Just as the name refers, term insurance is a type of life insurance policy which covers you for a certain period of time or specific ‘term’ of years.
+Just as the name refers, term insurance is a type of life insurance policy which covers you for a certain period or specific ‘term’ of years.
 If the policyholder dies during the term, then the beneficiary will be getting a death benefit amount on an active policy.

 Benefits of a Term Insurance Plan